jpignata/somanymachines/content/tx/specification-gaming-and-the-coding-interview.md

 of artificial intelligence, engineers work to help their teams build their ranks through coding interviews.
-The coding interview is a practical examination of a candidate’s ability to write software by posing a problem to be solved extemperaneously.
+The coding interview is a practical examination of a candidate’s ability to write software by posing a problem to be solved extemporaneously.
 These interviews are a rite of passage for software developers and an obsessed-over hurdle: the only thing between you and that dream job is a blank whiteboard, a smiling-albeit-standoff-ish bespectacled man in khakis, and a binary tree that, you’re told, needs to be inverted.
 Something akin to the